DOI10.47051/BNTK2170

 Figure showing an adult male of Drymarchon corais

-Figure 1: Adult male of Drymarchon corais from Loreto department, Peru.
+Figure 1: Adult male of Drymarchon corais from Loreto department, Perú.

-Natural history: Drymarchon corais is a terrestrial and arboreal snake that inhabits a variety of forested and semi-open ecosystems, ranging from pristine rainforests to pastures and cultivated areas.15 Yellowtail Cribos forage primarily on the forest floor during sunny days, but they also utilize tree branches up to 5 m above the ground.2,5 They are also frequently observed along roadsides, lakes, rivers, marshes, and swamps.2,5 When not active, they hide among roots or roost on arboreal vegetation.2,5 The diet in this species includes a wide variety of amphibians (even toxic ones such as Rhinella and Leptodactylus),2,5,6 birds and their eggs,3 amphisbaenians (including Amphisbaena alba),7 lizards (including Ameiva ameiva8 and Iphisa brunopereira1), fish, rodents and opossums,6,8 other snakes (notably Erythrolamprus reginae, Bothrops atrox,8 B. taeniatus, and B. colombiensis6), and even oportunistically on carrion.911 It is hypothesized that D. corais is immune to the venom of vipers, given its ability to consume them, although studies to prove this are still lacking.
+Natural history: Drymarchon corais is a terrestrial and arboreal snake that inhabits a variety of forested and semi-open ecosystems, ranging from pristine rainforests to pastures and cultivated areas.15 Yellowtail Cribos forage primarily on the forest floor during sunny days, but they also utilize tree branches up to 5 m above the ground.2,5 They are also frequently observed along roadsides, lakes, rivers, marshes, and swamps.2,5 When not active, they hide among roots or roost on arboreal vegetation.2,5 The diet in this species includes a wide variety of amphibians (even toxic ones such as Rhinella and Leptodactylus),2,5,6 birds and their eggs,3 amphisbaenians (including Amphisbaena alba),7 lizards (including Ameiva ameiva8 and Iphisa brunopereira1), fish, rodents and opossums,6,8 other snakes (notably Erythrolamprus reginae, Bothrops atrox,8 B. taeniatus, and B. colombiensis6), and even opportunistically on carrion.911 It is hypothesized that D. corais is immune to the venom of vipers, given its ability to consume them, although studies to prove this are still lacking.
 This snake exhibits aggressive behavior when cornered, opening its mouth while striking repeatedly.5 Drymarchon corais exhibits a seasonal reproductive pattern, with eggs laid during the local dry season.1112 Clutches consist of 3–15 eggs, laid in burrows, with an incubation period of approximately 3 months.1112

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..13 Drymarchon corais is listed in this category mainly on the basis of the species’ wide distribution, occurrence in protected areas, and presumed stable populations.13 However, the destruction and fragmentation of forested environments throughout South America can be a threat for the long-term of survival of the species.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..13 Drymarchon corais is listed in this category mainly on the basis of the species’ wide distribution, occurrence in protected areas, and presumed stable populations.13 However, the destruction and fragmentation of forested environments throughout South America can be a threat for the long-term survival of the species.
 Individuals of D. corais also suffer from traffic mortality5 and direct killing.14 However, these reptiles are appreciated and even protected in some farming communities for their tendency to feed on venomous snakes as well as on pests such as rats and mice.15

 Distribution: Drymarchon corais is native to an area of approximately ~464,577 km2 across much of northern continental South America, as well as in Trinidad and Tobago.
-The species is widely distributed across the Amazon and adjacent foothills of the Andes in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname, and Venezuela.16 It also occurs in the Atlantic Forest of Brazil, in the Brazilian Cerrado and Caatinga, as well as in El Chaco plains in Argentina, Bolivia, and Paraguay.16
+The species is widely distributed across the Amazon and adjacent foothills of the Andes in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname, and Venezuela.16 It also occurs in the Atlantic Forest of Brazil, in the Brazilian Cerrado and Caatinga, as well as in the El Chaco plains in Argentina, Bolivia, and Paraguay.16

 Distribution of Drymarchon corais in Ecuador